National Lampoon's Men in White

-National Lampoon's Men in White is a 1998 TV movie parodying contemporary science fiction films, mainly Men in Black and Independence Day.
-It debuted on the Fox Family Channel.
+National Lampoon's Men in White is a 1998 American science fiction comedy film parodying contemporary science fiction films, mainly Men in Black and Independence Day.
+It debuted on the Fox Family Channel on August 16, 1998.

 Plot

 Roy DuBro (Karim Prince) and Ed Klingbottom (Thomas F. Wilson) are garbage men who are constantly undermined by their corrupt boss Junior Assistant Dispatcher Trainee Stanley Snyder (M. Emmet Walsh).

-One day, the earth is secretly invaded by an army of flying saucers, commanded by a Darth Vader-esque alien called Glaxxon (Dave Fennoy).
+One day, Earth is secretly invaded by an army of flying saucers, commanded by a Darth Vader-esque alien called Glaxxon (Dave Fennoy).
 A saucer abducts the two men and the aliens on board attempt to vivisect them.
-They awaken just in time and escape back to earth with an alien fire extinguisher.
+They awaken just in time and escape back to Earth with an alien fire extinguisher.
 When they arrive late for work and try to tell Stanley about the aliens, he doesn't believe them, having heard every alien story ever from fellow worker Old Bob (Don Stroud).

 President Smith (Barry Bostwick) and his significantly more competent press secretary (Donna D'Errico) receive news about the invasion from General Vice (George Kennedy) and the President tells his advisor, Dr. Strangemeister (Wigald Boning), to find two people with alien experience and make them into secret agents.
 Unbeknownst to anyone, Strangemeister is secretly in league with Glaxon, who is infuriated by Ed and Roy's interference.
-Strangemeister hires the two of them, believing that they are destined to fail and transforms them into 'The Men in White'.
+Strangemeister hires the two of them, believing they are destined to fail and transforms them into 'The Men in White'.

 The aliens start abducting people all over the world.
 Roy suggests the two of them use a cow as bait.
 The plan works and they successfully capture an alien spaceship.
-They discover a device that makes them forget the last several seconds, and the two of them get stuck in a continuous loop for several hours until its batteries run down.
+They discover a device that makes them forget the last several seconds, and the two of them get stuck in a continuous loop for several hours.

-After a brief musical number, Strangemeister convinces the President to make a broadcast, assuring the remaining humans that they are safe.
-Meanwhile, the device runs out of battery power and the two men are freed from the loop.
+After a brief musical number, Strangemeister convinces the President to make a broadcast assuring the remaining humans that they are safe.
+Meanwhile, the device runs out of battery power and the two men are freed from the memory-erasure loop.
 The two discover a weapon on the ship called the "Illudium PU-36 Explosive Space Modulator" and take it.
 They also fuel their garbage truck with Dylythium Blend from the spaceship's engine, enabling it to fly.